First we need our voices heard

 Even if Citizens United were overturned, reasonable voter ID laws were implemented and felons were fully enfranchised, many elections are still predetermined due to gerrymandered districts.
 Unless the blame is being placed upon the two-party system, the issue of gerrymandering should not be a blame game.
 Both political parties are guilty.
 The problem is widespread; for example, in 2012, Wisconsinites voted 53 percent Democrat, yet Republicans won 60 percent of the seats.
 The issue is so prevalent that only 4.9 percent of Americans live in districts with winners and losers determined by a margin within five percent.
 To prevent a tug-of-war that will continue for decades into the future, independent redistricting commissions must be established similar to efforts made in Arizona.
 Sure, independent redistricting commissions are not utopian, but they are better than districts crafted by political parties guided by self-interest.
 Political candidates for public office must be held to the standard of support for redesigning district-drawing legislation.

-Common sense has pervaded legislative bodies as they prioritize higher odds of reelection over sensible policy; the onus lies with voters to punish politicians and to pressure them into putting fair voting policies on their platform.
+Self interest has pervaded legislative bodies as they prioritize higher odds of reelection over sensible policy; the onus lies with voters to punish politicians and to pressure them into putting fair voting policies on their platform.
 We are a nation that covets our democracy, so let’s maintain it: Next election cycle, vote for democracy.

 Greg M. Miller